tahaalfoghi/NorthWindApi/README.md

 # Northwind API Project

-This repository contains a RESTful API project built with ASP.NET Web API, providing endpoints to interact with the Northwind sample database.
+This repository contains a RESTful API project built with ASP.NET Core Web API, providing endpoints to interact with the Northwind sample database.

 ## Overview